Dreaming381/lsss-wip/README.md

 Given that I work on this in my spare time, contributions are welcome.
 The sooner I get this game done, the sooner I can move on to documentation and new features in the framework.
 No programming skills are required to help.

 ### Design Work
 The easiest way to contribute is to design prefabs, shader graphs, and scenes.
 Have a look at GameplayTest and MassiveBattleTest1 to understand how the scenes and prefabs can be put together.
+A fun starting place is to try and create a custom faction with its own kind of ships.

 There are a few planned aspects not present in these scenes:
 * Interiors for spawn graphics